Artem Zaitsev

 Technical Debt and Refactoring

 Early investment in wrong technology causes technical debt which gets harder and harder to resolve.
 In fact, most IT budgets of companies are allocated to software maintenance and support, and not on innovation.
+The longer this is left unaddressed, the more it constrains growth — see how technical debt prevents a company from scaling.
 After organizations become heavily invested in problematic stacks, the sunk cost fallacy can become effective in preventing the need to change things.
 Refactoring must be valuable and it should focus on addressing actual needs as opposed to speculation.
 Large-scale refactoring which cannot be accommodated in the normal development processes is a challenge to many organizations.
 Remaking of core architectural elements usually involves the removal and recreation of resources, which exposes important business data to jeopardy.

 Weaknesses in Documentation and Onboarding